 The under-utilized tool that options traders must understand and use

 Options flow data is a powerful tool that is not widely known about among retail traders and is most certainly underutilized.
 While it is a topic of discussion among many options traders, few know how to properly access it or utilize it within their trading.
 What is options flow data?
-Options flow data is sometimes also referred to as options order sentiment, unusual options activity, or simply order flow.
-All of these names refer to the same topic of what is generally described as massive orders from “big players” in the stock market, such as institutional traders or market makers.
+Options flow data is the term for options data that is sometimes also referred to as the following: options order sentiment, unusual options activity, option sweeps, or simply order flow.
+All of these categories tie back into the same concept of what is generally described as orders from “smart money” (a.k.a. big players) in the stock market, such as institutional traders, prop firms, or market makers.
 These orders can range from anywhere between a few hundred thousand dollars, to millions of dollars.
 We will go over some examples of what these orders look like later in this article.

 Volume, as you likely know, is very important in technical analysis when evaluating potential direction of a stock.
 However, stock volume can be deceptive, noisy, or absent all together!
 If you are familiar with darkpools, you will know exactly what I am talking about.
 To quickly recap for context, darkpools are massive purchases of stocks that are hidden from the public eye in private trading exchanges.
 What does this have to do with options?
 Well, massive options purchases cannot be hidden in dark pools, and are readily available to the savvy options trader.